TheMayukhG/Calendar-Wallpaper/README.md

   * Application logic
   * State management

-This architecture was intentionally kept self-contained for portability and ease of deployment within wallpaper environments.
+The architecture is intentionally self-contained for portability and seamless deployment within wallpaper environments.

 ---